topper-123/Articles/New-interesting-data-types-in-Python3.rst

 Mentioning in Podcasts
 ----------------------

-The article has been positively mentioned on the `Python Bytes <https://pythonbytes.fm/episodes/show/18/python-3-has-some-amazing-types-and-you-can-now-constructively-insult-your-shell>`_ podcast at around 6:00.
+The article has been positively mentioned on the `Python Bytes <https://pythonbytes.fm/episodes/show/18/python-3-has-some-amazing-types-and-you-can-now-constructively-insult-your-shell>`_ podcast at around the 6:00 min. mark.
 Thanks!

 Translations
 -------------